Debra Crew

-Debra Ann Crew (born December 20, 1970) is the president of Diageo North America.
-She is also a board member of Mondelez International, and the former president and chief executive officer of R. J. Reynolds Tobacco Company.
-She previously held senior management positions at PepsiCo, Mars, Incorporated, and Dreyer's.
+Debra Ann Crew (born December 20, 1970) is an American business executive, who was the chief executive of Diageo from 2023 to 2025.
+She is a non-executive board member of Mondelez International, and the former chief executive of R. J. Reynolds Tobacco Company.
+She has previously held senior management roles at PepsiCo, Mars, Incorporated and Dreyer's.

-Education and military service
+Education

 Crew earned her bachelor's degree from the University of Denver, and her MBA from the University of Chicago Booth School of Business.

+Career

 She served in the United States Army from 1993 to 1997 in the field of military intelligence, achieving the rank of captain.

-Business career

 Crew began her business career at Kraft Foods in 1997, where she filled a number of management positions.
-After seven years at Kraft, she moved to Dreyer's, a subsidiary of Nestlé, where she worked from 2004 to 2008, rising to Senior Vice President of Marketing, Frozen Snacks.
-From 2008 to 2010 she was General Manager and Chief Marketing Officer of Petcare US, at Mars, Incorporated.
+After seven years at Kraft, she moved to Dreyer's, a subsidiary of Nestlé, where she worked from 2004 to 2008, rising to senior vice president of marketing, frozen snacks.
+From 2008 to 2010 she was the general manager and chief marketing officer of Petcare US, at Mars, Incorporated.

-Crew joined PepsiCo in April 2010 as president, Western European Region, headquartered in Geneva.
-In August 2012 she was named to the newly created position of President of Pepsico Americas Beverages, which incorporated responsibility for the North American operations of the Gatorade and Tropicana brands, the Latin America Beverages operation, the North America warehouse sales operation, and the Beverage Growth Ventures Group.
-In August 2014 she was named president and General Manager of PepsiCo North America Nutrition.
+Crew joined PepsiCo in April 2010 as president, Western European region, headquartered in Geneva.
+In August 2012 she was named to the newly created position of president of Pepsico Americas Beverages, which incorporated responsibility for the North American operations of the Gatorade and Tropicana brands, the Latin America Beverages operation, the North America warehouse sales operation, and the beverage growth ventures group.